LisaZ0606/cs320-lab2/README.md

 # cs320-lab2
-print("This is a page with lab2 for Lisa!")
+This is a page with lab2 for Lisa!